Symbiosis

 image7

-Dempster proposes we recognise and plan also for sympoietic system (collectively-producing) and argues that they may be more capable of responding to sustainability challenges.
-Tsing (2017) clarifies that autopoiesis and sympoiesis are in generative friction rather than opposition to each other (p.
-M26) and that Margulis would also have used ‘sympoietic’ at times to describe “interlocked and multileveled systemic processes of non-reductionist organization and maintenance” (p.
+Instead, Dempster proposes we recognise and plan also for sympoietic system (collectively-producing) and argues that they may be more capable of responding to sustainability challenges.
+It is important to note that Chinese American philosopher and anthropologist Anna Lowenhaupt Tsing (2017) clarifies that autopoiesis and sympoiesis are in generative friction rather than opposition to each other (p.
+M26) and that Margulis would have used ‘sympoietic’ at times to describe “interlocked and multileveled systemic processes of non-reductionist organization and maintenance” (p.
 M27).
-Contrary to autopoietic, sympoietic systems allow for flexible and adaptive planning that is capable of recognising “uncertain futures, synergistic possibilities, differing perspectives, and multiple values” (p.v).
+Contrary to autopoietic systems, sympoietic systems allow for flexible and adaptive planning that is capable of recognising “uncertain futures, synergistic possibilities, differing perspectives, and multiple values” (p.v).
+Characteristics of sympoietic systems are:

 Structure: unbounded, complex, amorphous entities, lack self-defined spatial and temporal boundaries